cold-sats/ln-charts/README.md

 When running locally you can also save keysends / payments exclude list items in the `csv-parser` provider.

+ln-charts uses Google Analytics to track usage.
+If you don't want to allow this, pull the `no-google-analytics` branch which does not include it.

 ## How to Build Charts

 All data that you upload is saved in local cache.
 Nothing is saved remotely.